Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Introduction

 Although several studies have formulated the CVRP within the QUBO framework~\cite{Feld2019, Irie2019, Weinberg2023}, applying it to battery constraints remains challenging.
 For instance, Feld et al.~\cite{Feld2019} proposed a QUBO-based route optimization approach for the CVRP, where vehicle capacity is represented as a discrete variable using one-hot encoding.
 However, when this capacity is reinterpreted as battery level (a continuous quantity that changes through movement and charging) binary approximation with high resolution becomes necessary.
 Thus, a large number of bits is required, which leads to reduce the accuracy of solution or exceed the upper limit of bits that solver can handle.
+More concretely, when battery level is discretized with resolution $\Delta$, the number of battery levels becomes $R \sim Q_\mathrm{max} / \Delta$, where $Q_\mathrm{max}$ denotes the maximum battery capacity.
+If battery states are represented at each visit step $t = 1, \ldots, N$ using one-hot encoding, the number of additional binary variables scales as $O(NR)$.
+For example, in practical EV routing scenarios, modeling battery levels with even modest precision (e.g., 1\% resolution) can easily yield several hundred discrete levels.
+When such states are introduced at every visit step, the number of battery-related binary variables can rapidly dominate the routing variables, significantly increasing QUBO size and coupling density.
+Although binary encoding can reduce the number of state variables to $O(N\log R)$, enforcing sequential energy updates (arrival $\to$ charging $\to$ consumption), bound constraints, and nonlinear charging behavior typically introduces additional auxiliary variables and dense quadratic penalty terms.
+These scaling and constraint-density issues represent fundamental challenges in explicit QUBO formulations of electric vehicle routing problems (EVRP) and CVRP.
+Consequently, improving the fidelity of battery modeling directly translates into larger and denser QUBO formulations.
 Moreover, even formulating route optimization that considers only battery constraints is complex.
 Extending the model further to simultaneously optimize the placement of charging stations, whose locations significantly affect routing, poses an even more intricate and demanding challenge within the QUBO framework.